CSCfi/gpg-key-ring-refresher/docs/Tips.md

 optimise the refresh runs.
-For example, by time you may end up adding keys to the key ring that are not published at all. gpg-key-ring-refresher will discover these as they weren't on your initially configured preskiplist.
+For example, by time you may end up adding keys to the key ring that are not published at all. gpg-key-ring-refresher will discover these as they weren't on your initially configured preskip list.

 Also, the information provided by the key servers should be the same no matter what key server happens to be the source.
 In practise, this